 Before they arrived in the Philippines, President Quezon hired architect Andres Luna de San Pedro, son of famous painter Juan Luna, to build a seven-room penthouse in Manila Hotel.
 MacArthur lived a life of luxury and fully enjoyed his favorite food at the hotel: Native lapu-lapu wrapped in banana leaves.

-Thanks to modernization, some sacred burial grounds had to be wiped out to be replaced by commercial buildings.
-Such is the case with an old cemetery located south west of an area once known as Fort San Antonio Abad in Malate, Manila.
+Thanks to modernization, some sacred burial grounds had to be wiped out to give way to commercial buildings.
+Such is the case with an old cemetery located southwest of an area once known as Fort San Antonio Abad in Malate, Manila.
 The area is now occupied by the Harrison Plaza, also known as the country’s first modern mall.

 To honor his bravery, the Pvt.
 Tomas Claudio Post 1063 Veterans of Foreign Wars of the U.S. was established in 1923 by a group of Fil-Am veterans of WWI.
 A college, a street, and a bridge in the Philippines were also named after him to honor his contributions.